medic/cht-repo-template/README.md

 You can also create a repository directly from the template by following the steps [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

+_Note_: You can read more about CHT Product repositories [in the CHT documentation](https://docs.communityhealthtoolkit.org/contribute/code/repository-checklist).

 ## Existing default configurations

 - The `main` branch is locked via [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule).